tymyrddin/purple/source/docs/ai-security/input.md

 *Incident summaries that omit the significant event*: When a summarisation system condenses a large alert payload, it makes implicit relevance judgements.
-An attacker who stages surrounding events to look like high-signal noise can cause the genuinely significant event to be weighted as context rather than subject.
+An attacker who stages surrounding events to look like high-signal noise can cause the genuinely significant event to be weighted as context when it is the subject.
 The summary looks complete.
 The analyst investigates the noise.

 *Behavioural fraud models slowly adapting to attacker-shaped "normal"*: A fraud classifier trained on